HRR Anchor and the TRIPS treadmill test

 If you want more confidence in your chosen baseline pace, do one more steady check at that candidate pace.

-A practical version is:
+A simple version is:

 • walk at that pace for 20-30 minutes